Call us: 905-875-2069

 Accommodation:

 All requests for accommodation will be met unless it creates extreme costs or health and safety risks (defined as “undue hardship” under Ontario’s Human Rights Code).
-“Accommodation” means making sure you receive the full benefit of our services by providing you with service in a way that makes sense to you, depending on your physical, mental, emotional and linguistic needs.
+“Accommodation” means making sure you receive the full benefit of our services by providing you with service in a way that makes sense to you, depending on your physical, mental, emotional, and linguistic needs.
 We want to make sure that our service is as “barrier-free” as possible.

 Examples of accommodation: